ahmedriza/algorithms-in-rust/README.md

 # Algorithms in Rust

-This repository is based on the book, Algorithms in C++, 3rd edition, Robert Sedgewick, Addison-Wesley 1998.
+This repository is based on the following books:
+* Algorithms in C++, 3rd edition, Robert Sedgewick, Addison-Wesley 1998.
+* Algorithms 4th edition, Robert Sedgewick, Kevin Wayne, Addison-Wesley, 2011.

 [Professor Sedgewick](https://sedgewick.io/) has published a number of books on algorithms and the different editions of the Algorithms book use different programming languages.

 However, the fundamental ideas transcend the language of implementation and most of us working programmers can pick up any of them and start learning straright away, regardless of whether the algorithms are implemented in C, C++, Java or something else.
 Programming languages go in and out of fashion, but algorithms and their beauty are long lasting.

 I have been greatly inspired by the teachings of [Professor Sedgewick](https://en.wikipedia.org/wiki/Robert_Sedgewick_(computer_scientist))